 “For us, the forest is like a church – it is where we can stay connected to the natural world – a place of balance, harmony and spirituality.” – Squamish Lil’wat Cultural Centre website.

-“The Cedar is important,” says Alison Pascal, a young weaver and ambassador from the Lil’wat nation, and the focus of this week’s Whistler Sabbatical Video.
+“The Cedar is important,” says Alison Pascal, a young weaver and ambassador from the Lil’wat Nation.
 “We consider it the mother tree or ‘tree of life’ because we use the entire thing—the roots, the bark, the branches, the wood.
 The cedar is one of our most valuable resources.”

 Western red cedar carvings, masks, canoes, totems, and longhomes are known worldwide but local natives have also been weaving with cedar roots and bark for centuries.
 “We used it for everything,” Alison says.
 “We made it into mats for sleeping and hangings to give people privacy.
 We made it into beautiful hats or baskets.
 Also it could be used for rope—Cedar bark was our regular all-purpose rope.”